 No other international trade or investment agreement in the world has triggered more investor-state lawsuits than the Energy Charter Treaty.
+In October 2019, the ECT Secretariat listed a total of 128 corporate claims.
 And the number of claims has exploded in recent years.
-While just 19 cases were registered during the first 10 years of the agreement (1998-2008), 75 investor lawsuits were filed in the last five years alone (2013-2017).
+While just 19 cases were registered during the first 10 years of the agreement (1998-2007), 102 investor lawsuits were filed during this last decade (2010-2019), representing an increase in 437% in the numbers of filed cases.
 This trend is likely to continue.

 States under attack – A legal nightmare for East and West

 While in the first 15 years of the agreement 89% of ECT-lawsuits hit states in Central and Eastern Europe, and Central Asia, between 2013 and 2019, 64% of the investor claims filed were against countries in Western Europe.

 “Investment treaties were designed to protect European investments abroad.
 But now they’ve come back to bite Europe.”

 The investors suing – Western European companies cashing in